Smithjoe1/georaster/README.md

+# Update
+Modified webpack config and npm packages to use webpack 5 and current versions of dependancies.

+I was getting javascript invalid size error "Fatal JavaScript invalid size error 174895934 (see crbug.com/1201626)" when setting target via " --target web" so I have the config to only compile to web version.

+I have changed the worker functions to use Webpack 5 native versions.
+I have also changed to workaround the Webpack 5 polyfill functions.
+Not sure if any of it is the correct way to acomplish, but it compiles and works when I load it on my browser.

+I have also set compile to not minimize the build for ease of debugging.
+I'm trying to find out why low resolution geotiff files aren't being smoothed with the resampling function.

+Compile via "npm run build"

 # georaster
 Wrapper around Georeferenced Rasters like GeoTIFF, NetCDF, JPG, and PNG that provides a standard interface.
 You can also create your own georaster from simple JavaScript objects.